dvidke/Mastery-Comparison/README.md

 - We learned about Facebook/Twitter API
 - We tried out Heroku's web services and we loved it. - https://www.heroku.com/

+# "Easter Egg"
+- Try to select Teemo and compare with him/her/hamster.

 # Technologies
 - PHP/Laravel framework - We choose Laravel as a framework to speed up our development process. - http://laravel.com/
 - Bootstrap - http://getbootstrap.com/